-Thich Naht Hanh (1926 – ) Vietnamese monk who inspired movement of engaged Buddhism.
+Thich Nhat Hanh (1926 – ) Vietnamese monk who inspired the movement of engaged Buddhism.
 Hanh has been a prominent peace activist and has written extensively on incorporating Buddhist teachings into everyday life.

 Confucius (551 BC – ) Chinese sage, who wrote The Dialects.
 Became influential philosopher for China